Highlights

 Where to Watch Video-Taping (1974)

-Looking to feast your eyes on 'Video-Taping' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the Ernest Gusella-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.
+Ready to press play on 'Video-Taping' right from your couch?
+Finding a streaming service to buy, rent, download, or view the Ernest Gusella-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Video-Taping' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Video-Taping' right now, here are some details about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Video-Taping' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Video-Taping' right now, here are some details about the flick.

 'Video-Taping' Release Dates